2025년 10월 고3 모의고사 변형 (31-42번)

 25년 10월 고3 모의고사 41~42번

-____ only fiction, we say.
+It's ____ fiction, we say.
 But of course fiction is more than just something made up.

 Humans are drawn to fiction, to invented stories, in a ____ unique among animals.

-If we think about this, it may seem odd — why should we be interested in reading or watching on ____ a story that never happened, and in many cases that could never happen, the travails of people who never existed and could never exist?
+If we think about this, it may seem odd — why should we be interested in reading or watching on screen a story that never happened, and in many ____ that could never happen, the travails of people who never existed and could never exist?

-We're not learning anything about the world, we're not gaining any kind of useful experience that will help us navigate our lives more effectively, we're not learning any new skill ____ developing any new material.
+We're not learning anything about the world, we're not gaining any kind of useful experience that will help us navigate our lives more effectively, ____ not learning any new skill or developing any new material.

-Most of us of course will argue that there is a great deal of value in engaging ____ fiction and other kinds of art, even though these things may teach us nothing about the world or generate art-independent skills.
+Most of us of course will argue that there is a great deal ____ value in engaging with fiction and other kinds of art, even though these things may teach us nothing about the world or generate art-independent skills.

 2025년 10월 고3 모의고사 영어 한줄 해석 (36-42번)